X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA01starting.md

 ## Exercises

-You can try these exercises to practice what you've learned:
+You can try these exercises to practice what you have learned:

 - Change the size of your window to 800x600.
 - Instead of creating a windowed game, switch to 800x600 fullscreen mode (use Alt+F4 to terminate your program).